Updated: Jan 29, 2021

 One of the questions I am often asked by my clients is: how do I tone my glutes?

-Well for a start the so called "glutes" (aka the muscles of your posterior) are actually made up by three muscles: glutes max, medium and minimus that have slightly different functions among them.
+Well for a start the so called "glutes" (aka the muscles of your posterior) are actually made up of three muscles: glutes max, medium and minimus that have slightly different functions among them.
 But the hip joints is also the intersection of other important muscles called hip flexors, small little muscles called external rotators (you might have heard of the piriformis or piriformis stretch) and obviously ligaments, tendons and fascia.

-On another note, we also need to consider that in our modern lifestyle, sitting down all day tends to create not only weak glutes, but also tight hip flexors and hips so we also need make sure that we stretch or release those tight muscles to create a balanced workout that create both strength and flexibility.
+On another note, we also need to consider that in our modern lifestyle, sitting down all day tends to create not only weak glutes, but also tight hip flexors and hips so we need make sure that we stretch or release those tight muscles to create a balanced workout that create both strength and flexibility.

 If you trying to achieve a more pert and defined posterior you need to build muscle.
 Crash diets tend to make you lose more muscle mass rather than body fat, and also make you gain weight faster after the diet is over, creating a yo-yo effect on your weight and increasing the possibility of sagging skin around your hips.

 So if you are trying to lose weight, make sure that your weight loss is sustainable and your body nourished.